“Retirement is just a nice way for the company to tell you that they have found more talented, youthful and skilled staff than you.”

 I personally am not going to live in the financial equivalent of a bomb shelter stocking up canned goods for the rest of my life in the remotest of chances that we get attacked.
 Instead, take reasonable precautions and understand the risks that you are willing to take.
 Even if the calculations are off by a little, the “bad” outcome isn’t likely to be that bad.

 None of us have crystal balls.
 We don’t know what the future holds.
-We can make our best estimations and have contingency plans in case our estimations are wrong (to read about how to create a financial contingency plan, you can subscribe to my free 52 week Financial Game Plan).
+We can make our best estimations and have contingency plans in case our estimations are wrong.
 Then, we should live our lives and get as much pleasure out of each day as possible.

 If the academic community picks up my research and decides that I didn’t make some monumental error (like including the returns of the Klingon stock market rather than the U.S. stock market), they may make some waves about a new SAFEMAX.
 I doubt it, but it might happen.